kyma-project/website/content/blog-posts/2022-11-18-istio-xff-support/index.md

 ## Final words

-Stay tuned for more blog posts on new features we will release with Kyma Istio and API Gateway.
+Stay tuned for more blog posts on new Kyma Istio and API Gateway features.